OpenGene/AfterQC/README.md

 `AfterQC` can simply go through all fastq files in a folder and then output three folders: <b>good</b>, <b>bad</b> and <b>QC</b> folders, which contains good reads, bad reads and the QC results of each fastq file/pair.
 Currently it supports processing data from HiSeq 2000/2500/3000/4000, Nextseq 500/550, MiniSeq...and other [Illumina 1.8 or newer formats](http://support.illumina.com/help/SequencingAnalysisWorkflow/Content/Vault/Informatics/Sequencing_Analysis/CASAVA/swSEQ_mCA_FASTQFiles.htm)

+# An exmample of Report
+The report of AfterQC is a single HTML page with figures contained in.
+See an example: [http://opengene.org/AfterQC/report.html](http://opengene.org/AfterQC/report.html)

 # Features:
 `AfterQC` does following tasks automatically:
 * Filters reads with too low quality, too short length or too many N